-Rice Creek "Below" - 2010 Primary Sampling Data
+Rice Creek "Below" - 2011 Primary Sampling Data

-Our 2010 sampling results show that the 'Below' site received a 7.8 that reflects a "Very Poor" stream health rating.
+Our 2011 sampling results (above, page 24) show that the 'Below' site received a 7.8 FBI score, which corresponds to a "Very Poor" stream health rating.
+This rating is identical to 2010.
+347 invertebrates were identified in this sample.
 A large sample offers more confidence for a more reliable data set.

-680 invertebrates were identified in this sample - the largest ever by a SHEP sampling team.
-While the overall number of invertebrates (680), total families (15) and EPT families (4) suggest fairly strong habitat diversity - the superabundance of Hyalellidae, a high-tolerance family, drags the score down.
+While the overall number of invertebrates (347), total families (15) and EPT families (3) suggest fairly strong habitat diversity - the superabundance of Hyalellidae, a high-tolerance family, drags the score down.
 Hyalellidae has a tolerance value of 8 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
 They are closely related to Gammaridae (note the pollution tolerance difference).
 The distinction between the two families is the flagellum found on the antennae of Gammaridae.
 They are important food sources for fish and invertebrate predators.